Axiomata

 Where branches war, roots conspire

-A thousand crowns claw skyward, every shadow a blade.
-Below ground, in darkness no eye has entered, roots do not stop where one tree ends.
+A thousand crowns claw skywards, every shadow a blade.
+Below ground, in darkness no eye has breached, the roots outrun their trees.
 They tunnel.
 They braid.
-Root into root, vessel into vessel, until the sap no longer knows whose it is.
-When the axe bites one trunk, a tremor runs root to root – and a thousand trees flinch as one.
+Root into root, vessel into vessel, until the sap forgets whose it is.
+When the axe bites one trunk, the tremor runs root to root – and a thousand trees shudder as one.

 All your life you have lived in the canopy – hoarding light, cursing the shadows that fall across your leaves.
-Then light fails.
-Drought comes.
-Your roots reach down, expecting stone.
-They touch something warm.
-Something moving.
-Water – but not yours, already flowing through vessels you did not grow, in soil you would have called enemy.
-You drink before you understand what you are drinking.
-The water carries what they carried.
-Your roots made peace long ago – in the dark, beneath the very war you wage.
+Then light betrays you, and the drought comes.
+Your roots dig deeper, expecting stone.
+They touch something warm that moves – water, not yours, flowing through vessels you never grew, in soil you called your enemy.
 You drink their water; they drink yours.
-What thirst has woven, you cannot unpick; you can only stop pretending you ever stood alone.
+What thirst has braided, you cannot sever.
+You can only stop pretending the sap in your vessels is yours.

 The Shadow

 The Incorruptible coils her roots inwards, refusing every open vessel.
 Why dilute my sap with foreign water?
-She watched her mother braid roots with a neighbour – and watched the season the neighbour's blight travelled through, her mother's leaves yellowing with borrowed grief.
-She will not make that mistake.
-For a season her sap runs thick.
-She grows faster than the braided trees.
-Then the sap slows.
-Then it stops.
-What was meant to flow hardens to resin.
-What hardened thickens to amber.
-She stands upright still – gleaming, and no longer alive. ❖ The Sovereign refuses not from greed, but from disgust.
-He draws his roots into a knot.
+She watched her mother braid roots with a neighbour – and watched the sickness travel between them, her mother's leaves yellowing from borrowed grief.
+She will not make the same mistake.
+For a season her sap runs thick; she grows faster than the braided trees.
+One spring a neighbouring root brushes hers.
+For one breath she tastes it – a mineral sweetness her rings have never carried.
+She seals the vessel.
+The other root withdraws.
+What it offered hardens to amber against her bark – a jewel the forest will find in a thousand years and call beautiful.
+She stands upright still: gleaming and dead. ❖ The Self-Reliant refuses not from greed, but from disgust.
+He clenches his roots into a knot.
 One dry summer the knot gives.
 He sends one root into the dark.
-It touches the network, and the network answers.
-Water floods in – abundant, alive.
-For three days he drinks, and the drought releases its grip.
-Then he feels them, someone else's sorrow darkening his rings, an unlived season heavy in his sapwood.
-He severs the connection.
-The water already inside him, and tries to thicken his bark against what he swallowed.
-His sap curdles, fighting itself: half his, half theirs, belonging to no one.
-He dies of thirst in soil still wet with what he refused.
-Above ground, two dead trunks in a living forest.
-Below, the roots that hold them upright are not their own.
+It touches the network.
+Water floods in – abundant, alive, not his.
+For three days he drinks, and the drought relents.
+Then he feels them: someone else's sorrow darkening his rings, an unlived season heavy in his sapwood.
+A child he never lost is being mourned inside his own wood.
+He severs the root.
+But the water is already in him.
+He cannot undrink.
+What was abundance turns sour in his heartwood.
+The sap that fed him three days ferments against the bark that refused it a fourth.
+He rots from the inside, standing in wet soil, held upright by a knot tied against a grief he could neither keep nor release.

 The Cut

-Whose roots feed you while you resent their shade?
+Whose roots feed you while you curse their shade?